 - If you need an extra jolt of energy after a long evening, beware of the extra calories you dump in your coffee.
 Full-fat milk, sugar, whipped cream, and flavored syrups can add up quickly.

 - Adjusting to a new home away from home, meeting new friends, and the pressure of making the grades all add up to one thing for many students: stress.
-Many people turn to food and alcohol to sooth their stressful mind, which leads to bad habits that will last a lifetime.
+Many people turn to food and alcohol to soothe their stressed mind, which leads to bad habits that will last a lifetime.
 Students should be ready to face the stresses of college life and find favorite (healthy) ways to decompress.

 - Exercise keeps the brain stimulated and the body energized by releasing endorphins.
 Try exercising before a test or presentation to boost cognitive thinking.
 Most college campuses have gyms on campus, giving students opportunities to be fit and socialize in a healthy environment.